corazonlabs/lemonpie/README.md

     - Workaround - depending upon your GPU capacity, you can load the entire dataset on GPU pre-training with a single switch
         - If running manually set `lazy_load_gpu=False` when creating the data object with `EHRData(.... )`
         - If running through an Experiment config file, set it in the `experiment.yaml` file
+2. Test coverage
+    - Need to write more tests for more comprehensive coverage

 ## References